 Earthworks Are Almost Always the Most Expensive Part

-In most Sydney landscaping projects, earthworks (site excavation, levelling, and soil preparation) is the single largest cost.
+In most Sydney landscaping projects, earthworks (site excavation, levelling, and soil preparation) are the single largest cost.
 Here’s why:

 - Many Sydney properties have clay soil or sandstone close to the surface.
 Breaking and removing that material requires machinery and permits.